sailthru/stolos/scheduler/README.md

 that receives elements of a stream or a textFile instance?
 The following table defines different `job_type` options available.
-Each `job_type` has its own set of configuration options, and these are available at the commandline and (probably) in the tasks.json file.
+Each `job_type` has its own set of configuration options, and these are available at the commandline and (possibly) in the tasks.json file.

- - job_type="bash"
-    - bash_opts
-    - ????
- - job_type="spark"
-    - map
-    - mapJson
-    - textFile
-    - read_fp
-    - read_s3_key
-    - read_s3_bucket
-    - write_fp
+ - `job_type`="bash"
-    - write_s3_bucket
+    - `bash_opts`
-    - ???
+ - `job_type`="spark"

-You can easily extend this system to support your own custom applications and functionality by specifying a `job_type`.
-As an example, see the files in THIS GITHUB DIRECTORY for details.  # TODO
+    - `pymodule` - a python import path to python application code.  ie.
+      `scheduler.examples.tasks.test_task`,
+    - `spark_conf` - a dict of spark config keys and values
+    - `envs` - a dict of environment variables and values
+    - `uris` - a list of spark files and pyFiles

+(Developer note) Different `job_type`s correspond to specific "plugins" recognized by the scheduler.
+One can extend the scheduler to support custom `job_type`s.
+You may wish to do this if tasks contain logic that requires knowledge of the runtime environment with which the scheduler was executed (this includes details like the tasks's `app_name`).
+You may also with to do this if you do not wish to create a subprocess to run existing python code.
+Refer to the developer documentation for writing custom plugins.

 Roadmap: